frangeris/simple-validation/README.md

 ### So let's rock and roll:

-Here is an example of the structure for write your own validations, in this case I wanna validate a form for just save users over 18 years old, and of course valid first name, last name and email
+Here is an example of the structure for write your own validations, in this case I wanna validate a form for just save users over 18 years old, and of course a valid first name, last name and email.

 ```html
 <form method="post" action="#">